T’is the season to buy any and all kinds of squash here in Massachusetts. I’m on a mission to try all of the varieties being grown locally.

 - 1/4 teaspoon black pepper

-Preheat oven to 400°F. Cut squash in half, remove seeds, brush with olive oil.
+Preheat oven to 400°F. Cut squash in half, remove seeds, brush with ghee.
 Roast flesh down on a lined baking sheet for 40 minutes.

-Cook lentils in a pot by covering in an inch of water, add the smashed garlic clove.
+Cook lentils in a pot by covering in an inch of water.
 Bring to a boil, then reduce to a simmer for 25 minutes.
 The goal is to have all of the water be absorbed.

 Once squash have been removed from the oven, spoon the lentil mixture into the hollow of each half.
 Sprinkle with extra seasonings if desired.